 How to Enter

 If you think you know the location there are a couple of ways to enter, by far the easiest is to post your guess in the thread.
 If someone else has already placed a guess with which you agree there are no issues with posting “+1”, “+2” etc...
-Some members are very good at the quiz (so much so that if they guess it can spoil it a little for other members) and these are encouraged to submit answers by e-mail to tubequiz@gmx.com then post in the quiz “E-mail sent” so that they can rightly claim their points but not spoil it for the others.
+Some members are very good at the quiz (so much so that if they guess it can spoil it a little for other members), so they are encouraged to submit answers by e-mail to tubequiz@gmx.com then post in the quiz thread “E-mail sent” so that they can rightly claim their points but not spoil it for the others.
+Answers can be submitted by PM (private message) to any or all of the quiz team, but due to the limited nature of the PM system e-mail is currently the preferred method for “off-thread” answers.

 In a similar vein, if you are certain of an answer please do not post a picture to back up your suspicion; this just spoils it for those who are less certain.
-Answers can be submitted by PM (private message) to any or all of the quiz team, but due to the limited nature of the PM system e-mail is currently the preferred method for “off-thread” answers.
+Linking to pictures elsewhere is OK as part of deliberation, but make sure you give a spoiler warning if your picture makes the location obvious.
+Discussion and follow-up pictures are fine once the answer has been given, although for more general topics you might want to start a thread in the relevant main part of the forum as not everybody reads every quiz thread.

 Where are the pictures of?